scalefactory/hcdl/README.md

 ## HashiCorp GPG Key

 Due to the GPG signature checking, `hcdl` needs to know the HashiCorp GPG key.
-There are two ways of providing this information:

-  - Place the HashiCorp GPG key from https://www.hashicorp.com/security into the `~/.local/share/hcdl` directory as a file named `hashicorp.asc`
+To enable this, place the HashiCorp GPG key from https://www.hashicorp.com/security into the `~/.local/share/hcdl` directory as a file named `hashicorp.asc`.
-  - Enable the `embedded_gpg_key` Cargo feature at compile time, which will compile the GPG key from `gpg/hashicorp.asc` in this repository into the binary

-By default `embedded_gpg_key` is not enabled and you are required to download and install the GPG key if you wish to use the GPG signature checking.

-If you choose to embed the GPG key, you are encouraged to verify that the GPG key provided here does indeed match the GPG key on the HashiCorp security page, you may do this with the following command:
+The key you place here should match the key ID and fingerprint shown on the security page, and they can be checked as follows:

 ```shell
 $ gpg \